 May need to seek and hire new staff or spend time looking for outside resources.

 I have connected with many small businesses, facing similar decisions, and the question that always surfaces to the top is budget.
 Regardless of your decision, always have an operating budget assigned to your marketing activities.
 It will make your transition easier, reduce the time you spend thinking and not doing anything about it, and accelerate your growth opportunities.

-Jackie Krick is ECU and founder of ECU Communications, LLC (ECU), a leading woman-owned and full-service agency specializing in digital communications and cross-cultural services.
+By Jackie Krick, the founder of ECU Communications, LLC (ECU), a leading woman-owned and full-service agency specializing in digital communications and cross-cultural services.
 Learn more at ecucomm.com.